gracelang/language/spec.md

         method miceEaten:= (n:Number) -> Number is override { return }    // ignore attempts to debase it
     }

+Traits are designed to be used as fine-grained components of reuse:

+    trait feline {
+        method independent { "I did it my way" }
+        method move {
+        if (isOut) then {
+            comeIn
+        } else {
+            goOut
+        }
+    }

+    trait canine {
+        method loyal { "I'm your best friend" }
+        method move {
+            if (you.location ≠ self.location) then {
+                self.setPosition(you.heel)
+            }
+        }
+    }

+In this context, the following object is a trait conflict:

+    object {
+        use feline alias catMove = move
+        use canine alias dogMove = move
+    }

+because the `move` attribute is defined in two separate traits.
+In contrast, the following definition is legal:

+    def nyssa = object {
+        use feline alias catMove = move
+        use canine alias dogMove = move
+        method move {
+            if (random.choice) then {
+                catMove
+            } else {
+                dogMove
+            }
+        }
+    }

+Here, the
+conflict is resolved by overriding with a local `move` method.
+This method accesses the overridden methods from the parent traits using the aliases `catMove` and `dogMove`; as a result, nyssa will `move` either like a dog or a cat, depending on a random variable.

 The argument of an `inherit` or `use` clause is restricted to be a manifest expression that creates a new object, such as a request on a class or trait.
 The argument cannot refer to `self`, implicitly or explicitly.
 The object reused by a `use` clause must be a trait object.

-When executed, an object constructor (or trait or class declaration) first creates a new object with no _attributes_ and binds it to `self`.
+When executed, an object constructor (or trait or class declaration) creates a new object with no attributes, and binds it to `self`.
 Next, the attributes of all _parent_ objects (created by any 'inherit' or 'uses' clauses), and any local declarations, are added to the new object: local declarations override parental declarations.
-It is a trait composition error for the same attribute to come from more than one parent.
+It is a _trait composition error_ for the same attribute to come from more than one parent, and not to be overridden by a local definition.
-Finally, the initializers and executable statements are executed in order of their declaration, i.e.  starting with the most superior inherited superobject, and finishing with local declarations.
+Finally, the initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with local declarations.
+(Note that used traits contain no executable code.)
-Initialisers for all `def`s and `var`s, and code in the bodies of classes and object constructors, are executed in the order they are written, even for `def`s or `var`s that are excluded from the new object.
+Initialisers for all `def`s and `var`s,
+and code in the bodies of parents, are executed in the order they are written, even for `def`s or `var`s that are excluded from the new object.
 As a consequence of these rules, a new object can change the initialization of its parents, by overriding requests used to initialise the parent.